nginx-proxy/acme-companion/docs/Let's-Encrypt-and-ACME.md

 #### Separate certificate for each domain

 The example above will issue a single [SAN](https://www.digicert.com/subject-alternative-name.htm) certificate for all the listed in `LETSENCRYPT_HOST` domains.
-If you need to have a separate certificate for each of the domains, you can add the `LETSENCRYPT_SINGLE_DOMAIN_CERTS` environment variable.
+If you need to have a separate certificate for each of the domains, you can add the `LETSENCRYPT_SINGLE_DOMAIN_CERTS=true` environment variable.

 Example: